aashishshrestha09/MSCS-532-M20-Assignment-6/Part1_SelectionAlgorithms/README.md

 ### Clone the repository

+If you haven't cloned the repository yet, run:

 ```bash
 git clone https://github.com/aashishshrestha09/MSCS-532-M20-Assignment-6.git
 cd MSCS-532-M20-Assignment-6
 ```

+> [!TIP]
+> If you already have the repository cloned, navigate to its root directory before proceeding.

 ### Create and Activate a Virtual Environment:

+If you don't already have an active virtual environment, create and activate one with:

 ```bash
 python3 -m venv .venv